1871fotc/fotc/docs/headstones/index.md

 ## Further Reading

-The National Trust of Australia (New South Wales) [Guidelines for Cemetery Conservation](https://www.nationaltrust.org.au/services/cemetery-conservation/) has further information on headstone and monument conservation, terminology and symbology.
+The National Trust of Australia (New South Wales) [Guidelines for Cemetery Conservation](https://www.nationaltrust.org.au/services/cemetery-conservation/) has further information on headstone and monument conservation, terminology, symbology, and shapes.

 ### Copyright

-Toowong Cemetery Symbolism © [Brisbane City Council](https://www.brisbane.qld.gov.au) 2016, used under [CC BY 4.0][cc-by].
-Minor formatting changes, Other Symbols, and Lost and Found sections, photos and links added.
+*Toowong Cemetery Symbolism*, © [Brisbane City Council](https://www.brisbane.qld.gov.au) 2016, used under [CC BY 4.0][cc-by].
+Minor formatting changes applied.
+The *Other Symbols*, and *Lost and Found* sections, photos and links have beed added.

 <!-- Links -->